oncohub-charity/oncohub-charity/README.md

 Protocol features
 </p>

-- NFT auctions for charity
+- charity which are decetralize governace by community token holders (holders can vote to add/remove  charity proposals)
-- holders can create charity proposals to add/remove to/from the current list
+- educational NFT auctions for charity
 - on-chain advertisement time for holders

 ## Community and resources